SMTP stands for Simple Mail Transfer Protocol. But there is an appealing SMTP full form, Send Mail To People 😉.

-In this case, Gmail’s incoming server settings will tell, Mozilla Thunderbird where it can retrieve your email from and process further.
+In this case, Gmail’s incoming server settings will tell Mozilla Thunderbird where it can retrieve your email from and process it further.

 Gmail’s outgoing mail server setting will tell your email client where it should send your emails.

-These outgoing server settings called the SMTP server settings.
+These outgoing server settings are called the SMTP server settings.

 The Role of an SMTP Server

-Let’s see how the send mail process and the role of SMTP servers play in it.
+Let’s see how they send mail process, and the role of SMTP servers play in it.

 Meet Usha, and her email address is firstname.lastname@example.org.

-Though Usha is using Gmail as her free email service provider, she likes to use her favourite email client Mozilla Thunderbird for composing, reading and sending her emails.
+Though Usha is using Gmail as her free email service provider, she likes to use her favorite email client Mozilla Thunderbird to compose, read, and send her emails.

 To make sure Mozilla Thunderbird can communicate with Gmails’s mail servers, she entered Gmail’s email server settings when she configured Mozilla Thunderbird.